edx/frontend-auth/README.rst

   apiClient.ensureAuthenticatedUser(window.location.pathname)
     .then((authenticatedUserAccessToken) => {
-      // If the authenticatedUserAccessToken is null it means the user is not logged in.
+      // If the authenticatedUserAccessToken is null it means the user is not logged in and
-      // If they are not they will be redirected to login.
+      // will be redirected to login.
     })
     .catch(e => {
-      // There was some unexpected problem
+      // There was an unexpected problem
     });

 ``frontend-auth`` provides a ``PrivateRoute`` component which can be used along with ``react-router`` to require authentication for specific routes in your app.
 Here is an example of defining a route that requires authentication: